 Description of PhD Program

-The Center for Advanced Theological Studies (CATS) of the School of Theology of Fuller Theological Seminary seeks primarily to prepare women and men for ministries as teachers and educators.
-The CATS program, with its diverse and international group of students, engages in graduate work at the highest levels of scholarship, research, and reflection.
-This takes place in a community of scholars committed to such study within the context of evangelical faith aimed at serving the varied and worldwide church of Jesus Christ.
-The CATS program is also dedicated to contributing significantly to theological scholarship in general and to evangelical scholarship both in academic and church settings.
+The Center for Advanced Theological Studies (CATS) seeks to prepare women and men for contributing to the global church in a variety of leadership roles, especially as educators, researchers, and other teachers and agents of the church and its mission.
+CATS programs promote graduate work at advanced levels of scholarship, research, and reflection.
+This takes place in a diverse community of scholars committed to such study within the context of an ecclesially informed evangelical faith aimed at serving the varied and worldwide body of Christ.

 The Center offers programs leading to the degrees of Doctor of Philosophy in Theology (Ph.D.) and Master of Theology (Th.M.).
 These programs are offered in the following concentrations: Old Testament, New Testament, Church History, Historical Theology, Theology, Christian Ethics, Practical Theology, Theology and Culture, and Worship and Preaching.